dixonliang/haskell_probability/README.md

 ## Monty Hall Problem

 A popular problem in probability theory is called the "Monty Hall Problem".
 In this problem, a contestant on a game show picks a door out of a number of doors (the traditional problem is three doors).
-Behind one of these doors is a car  and the behind the rest of the others are goats.
+Behind one of these doors is a car  and behind the rest of the others are goats.
 The game show host then reveals one of the doors that the contestant has not picked and reveals a goat.
-The contestant then has the opportunity to pswap for another door.
+The contestant then has the opportunity to swap for another door.
 The contestant is also given the choice to switch the door he has chosen.

-Should the contestant switch?
-The answer to this problem is yes (the contestant should switch doors).
-The answer is yes.
+**Should the contestant switch? **

+The answer is **yes** (the contestant should switch doors).
 In fact, the contestant raises his or her probaility of selecting the correct door by 1/3.

 The package actually has two ways of modeling this: 1) Creating "Doors" which each hold a state, then modeling each step.
 2) Creating a basic uniform distribution of the outcomes and capturing a transition on outcomes.